LukeClancy/dynamic-records-meritfront/README.md

 v3.0.6
 - Further simplifications of the library.
 After looking further into ActiveRecord::Response objects I realized that they respond to .map .first [3] and other Array methods.
 In addition to this they have the .rows and .cols methods.
 Feel like I should of caught this earlier, but anyway, functionaly i will be setting DYNAMIC_SQL_RAW to true by default. docs-wise I am removing any reference to the raw option and DYNAMIC_SQL_RAW.
 This is mainly as ActiveRecord::Response acts as an Array with more functionality.

+## Questions
+- Q: does the name of a sql operation have anything to do with prepared statements?
+- A: no, the prepared statement determines uniqueness in some other way, dont worry about collisions.
+The only issue with prepared statements that I can determine is when you write a statement where things change every time, thus preparing potentially infinite prepared statements.
+This can be alleviated by using sql arguments correctly.
+Using arguments correctly also will stop sql injection attacks so.
+You know.
+Do it properly.
+Dont just hard code them into the query.
+- Q: The default name of my sql statements looks like a stack trace?
+Whats going on?
+- A: We set the location of where you called the function as the default name for easy debugging.
+Its not an error, we just take some info from the stacktrace.
+It also includes the method name which can provide some insite into what the query is doing.
+Makes logs alot nicer to look at.
+- Q: Whats MeritFront?
+- A: I am making a social media platform

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/LukeClancy/dynamic-records-meritfront.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [code of conduct](https://github.com/LukeClancy/dynamic-records-meritfront/blob/master/CODE_OF_CONDUCT.md).